By: Kate Ashford January 14, 2020

 As the New Year rolls around, it may be time to evaluate where you are with your investment plan and consider making some changes to try to improve your standing.

 Are you precisely where you want to be with your investment goals?
 If you are, congratulations—you’re in the minority.
-About 53% of people polled last year in an investment survey said that one of their New Year’s resolutions would be to save more money.i
+About 53% of people polled in a recent investment survey said that one of their New Year’s resolutions would be to save more money.i

 Investing goes hand-in-hand with saving, and there are plenty of investing habits that may put you in better shape for the future.